-Field Description Total Requests Total requests since last web-engine statistics cleared time.
+Field Description Validate URL Signature Total number of requests for which URL sign validation was performed.
+No Cache Number of WMT (HTTP) rules being applied with no cache.
+HTTP Error Statistic 2S Client Errors Number of 4xx errors.
+Server Errors Number of 5xx errors.
+Bad Requests Number of HTTP request corruptions.
+Error Response Hit Number of error response cache hits.
+Error Response Miss Number of error response cache misses.
+With error response caching enabled, the error responses like 404 and 503 could be cached.
+HTTP Performance S Statistics Total Bytes In Total bytes in.
+This statistic is only incremented at the end of the session life Total Bytes Out Total bytes out.
+This statistic is only incremented at the end of the session life Total Requests Total requests since last web-engine statistics cleared time.
 Average Request Average requests per second.
 Per Second Note To get an accurate request per second reading in a given time period, clear the Web Engine statistics first and then generate the shows statistics web-engine command.
 Average Bytes Per Second Average number of bytes per second since the last web-engine statistics were cleared.
-Web-Engine Detail St atistics Active HTTPSession HTTPSession is unique to the end user connection.
+Web-Engine Detail S tatistics Active HTTPSession HTTPSession is unique to the end user connection.
 This value counts the HTTP request targeted to port 80, regardless of which Protocol Engine handles the request.
 The sample rate and Real-Time value are calculated at the time the command is executed.
 Active DataSource Sources used to fetch the data.
 Disk for cache hit; OS for cache miss.
 Active HTTPDataFeed Active connections to the Origin Server or upstream SE's to fetch Data.
 Active HTTPData SourceFinder The number of active DataSourceFinder present.
 DataSourceFinder is responsible for creating the datasource.
 Active HTTPTransact- ion On a given session, this is the number of active pipeline transactions the Web Engine is currently processing.
 Pending HTTPTransact- ion On a given session, this is the number of pending pipeline transactions the Web Engine has yet to process.
 Active ServerXact HTTP Request currently under process.
-Total HTTPConnection Total outgoing HTTP connection to upstream.
-Active HTTPConnection HTTP connection currently serving request.
-Idle Proxy HTTPConnection Intra-SE connection in the idle queue.
-Idle Origin HTTPConnection Non-Intra-SE/Origin Server connection in the idle queue.
-Memory Hit Number of requested files available in /tmpfs.
-This statistic is only incremented at the end of the session life.
-Cut-Thru Counter Number of cached files deleted without moving to disk.
-Memory Usage Memory usage of the Web Engine process.

-Table 2-94 show statistics web-engine Field Descriptions (continued)
+Table 2-96 show statistics web-engine Field Descriptions (continued)